Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Obstacles still remain to an effective coordination of nuclear safety and nuclear security.
 They may include cultural barriers, conflicting regulatory requirements, financial and human resources limitations or confidentiality requirements.
 However, multiple efforts have been initiated by nuclear stakeholders to successfully bring safety and security functions closer.
 This experience and the associated lessons learned gathered from these initiatives will provide valuable information to individuals and organisations willing to strengthen the coordination of nuclear security and nuclear safety, and ultimately achieve better security at nuclear facilities.

-The workshop will be open to a group of 60 participants.
-WINS, in coordination with US DOE, will be responsible for the selection of the participants.
-WINS is promoting gender parity in its events and female delegates are strongly encouraged to apply.
+The workshop was open to a group of 60 participants.
+WINS, in coordination with US DOE, was responsible for the selection of the participants.
+WINS is promoting gender parity in its events and female delegates were strongly encouraged to apply.

-WINS will welcome applications from both safety and security specialists from the following organisations:
+WINS welcomed applications from both safety and security specialists from the following organisations:

-Relevant IAEA Divisions will be invited to share their experience in developing international recommendations and guidance for managing safety and security interfaces and facilitating a better coordination.
+Relevant IAEA Divisions were invited to share their experience in developing international recommendations and guidance for managing safety and security interfaces and facilitating a better coordination.

-The scope of the event will cover the safety and security of all nuclear facilities, but discussions and case studies will have a strong focus on nuclear power plants.
-Off-site transport matters will not be discussed.
+The scope of the event covered the safety and security of all nuclear facilities, but discussions and case studies had a strong focus on nuclear power plants.
+Off-site transport matters were not discussed.

-The workshop will be conducted in English only.
-It will be professionally facilitated and delivered online using Zoom or a similar platform.
-Pre-recorded materials will be made available to support the preparation of the workshop.
-The live sessions will be recorded.
-The workshop materials will be available on the WINS website after the workshop.
+The workshop was conducted in English only.
+It was professionally facilitated and delivered online using Zoom or a similar platform.
+Pre-recorded materials were available to support the preparation of the workshop.
+The live sessions were recorded.
+The workshop materials are available on the WINS website after the workshop.

-WINS will provide participants the opportunity to interact amongst themselves and with the subject matter experts to exchange their thoughts and professional experiences on the topic.
+WINS provided participants the opportunity to interact amongst themselves and with the subject matter experts to exchange their thoughts and professional experiences on the topic.